 - AAS Degree in Diagnostic Medical Imaging Radiography to BA in Healthcare Management

 - AAS Degree in Management to BA in Healthcare Management

-- AAS Degree in Physical Therapist Assistant in Healthcare Management (for students starting Physical Therapist Assistant program in September 2016
+- AAS Degree in Physical Therapist Assistant in Healthcare Management (for students who started in Physical Therapist Assistant program in September 2016)

 - AAS Degree in Respiratory Care to BA in Healthcare Management